tnguyen606-cs/AI-ExpenseApp/README.md

 - **Financial Goals**: Provide a range of predefined goals covering options such as paying off credit card debt or savings, leaving users the chance to create their own goals.
 - **Compliance**: Let users automate their savings by setting spending limits or automatically saving their spare change from daily purchases.
 - **Analytics and reports**: Display categories through visible _charts_ that give users a detailed view (_Net Income Over Time Chart, Total Monthly Expenses Chart, Expenses Breakdown Chart_).
 Define all users transactions based on categories such as Income, Restaurant, Gas, ect.
 Use **PostgreSQL** for analytical processing and _Data Visualizaiton_ with **Mathplotlib**.
-- **Predict money flow**: As analyzing users financial situation, the app delivers financial suggestions when being asked that let users know where they can invest and increase capital.
-Use **AI** and **Machine learning** concepts in order to make decisions by feeding said data.
+- **Predict money flow**: As analyzing users financial situation, the app delivers financial suggestions when being asked that help users know where they can invest and increase capital.
+Use the **System Design and Recommendation algorithm** concepts in order to make decisions by feeding said data.
 - **Notifications and Alerts**: Users will receive SMS Notifications when they _Update Account Information_ or _Add/Edit/Delete a Transaction_ (**Twilio API** and **Python**).
 - **Deployments**: Heroku and AWS.
 - **Agile automations**: Zenhub.